WickedStu012/RunningFredEnhancedFangame/README.md

 # Running Fred Enhanced Description
 Running Fred Enhanced is a fangame of the original game Running Fred made by Dedalord S.R.L.

-This fangame adds custom skins, new locations, new features, brings back deleted features, etc.
+This fangame adds custom skins, new locations, new features, brings back deleted features, etc. The Team tries to expand the gameplay of ,,Running Fred'' as much as possible.

+## WARNING
+The Mod May or May not include Slurs, To fit the vocabulary of Running Freds old Development days.
+The Jokes in the Game Does not try to offend people, they are Simply Jokes for the funny.

-### THIS FANGAME WILL NEVER BE FOR SALE.
+### THIS FANGAME SHOULD NEVER BE AND NEVER WILL NEVER BE FOR SALE.
-### THIS FANGAME IS NOT ASSOCIATED WITH DEDALORD OR APPROVED BY DEDALORD
+### THIS FANGAME IS NOT ASSOCIATED WITH DEDALORD OR APPROVED BY DEDALORD IN ANY WAY.

 # Things That Will Be Added
 ### Skins: